JohannPopp/Outlier-Plot/README.md

 "Example Logistic Regression Diagnostics2.R" is the shiny app published at https://poppi.shinyapps.io/outlierdiagnostic/.
 Within this app it is possible to load your own data and specify your own model.

-"Example Linear Regression Diagnostics.R" produces plots for a linear regression model as recommended by Field 2005[^2].
-This app not jet allows to enter own data.
-I am working on it.
+"Linear Regression Diagnostics.R" produces plots for a linear regression model as recommended by Field 2005[^2].

 [^1]: Hosmer, David W., Stanley Lemeshow, und Rodney X. Sturdivant.
 Applied logistic regression.
 3rd Ed.
 Wiley series in probability and statistics.
 Hoboken, NJ: Wiley, 2013, p 186 ff.